How long does an import take?

-In this case, your Board will be imported as a new project with a list named 'Imported from Asana'.
-You'll then have the option to import into an existing space or a new space.
+In this case, your Board will be imported as a new Folder with a list named 'Imported from Asana'.
+You'll then have the option to import into an existing Space or a new Space.

 Columns as Lists: Basically, anything that isn't a status.
 You label columns for organizational purposes - not for moving tasks through a workflow.

-In this case, your board will be imported as a new project and your columns will become ClickUp lists.
+In this case, your Board will be imported as a new Folder and your columns will become ClickUp Lists.

 Step 2: Import Users